joemaddalone/egghead-flux-architecture/README.md

-In this lesson we'll shift the responsibilty of managing the state of our application over to a higher order function rather than having each component managing it's own state.
+In this lesson we'll organize our components by feature.